-In our Power BI training courses, I show people how to add a Constant Line to a clustered column chart and I then, rather glibly, dismiss the other lines by explaining that "they are calculations across the totals".
-But what actually do I mean by this; what are these calculations?
+In our Power BI training courses, I show people how to add a Constant Line to a clustered column chart by using the Analytics section of the Visualizations pane.
+I then explain that the other Analytical lines (Max, Min, Average etc) are “calculations across the totals”.
+But what do I actually mean by this; what are these calculations?
 I do feel that these Analytics Lines deserve a much better explanation so now is the time to turn the spotlight on them.

 Firstly I’m going to take a closer look at the Constant Line to show you how to display the data label and value (what should be a simple thing actually takes a number of steps).
 Then, I’m going to unravel the calculations behind the “Average”, “Max” and “Min” lines.

 The “Constant Line”, as its name suggests is pretty much that; a reference line that doesn’t change with your data.
 Let’s use the Constant Line to put a Target line of £400,000 for our Salespeople on a column chart visual as shown here:-

 But clearly this line is of no use unless you know that it’s the Target!
 So how do we label it?
 Well the starting point is to give the line a meaningful name other than “Constant Line 1”.
 To do this, you can simply double click on the name and retype e.g. “Target”.
 You can then turn the data label on and change the “Text” option to name.

 Useful though this line can be it’s a little limited in what it can do for you; most people want a dynamic line that changes as the data changes.

 So let’s turn our attention to other Analytics lines that do just that.
 I’ve added a “Max”, “Min” and “Average” line and turned on the data labels to show the value of the lines.
 As mentioned above, these data labels show calculations for the totals for each Salesperson (as opposed to row level calculations):